Last updated

 Using the REDOCLY_ENV variable, you can set up different environments and use separate .env files like .env.production, .env.development, and .env.preview based on your needs.

-When hosting your portal at Redocly, we will automatically set the proper REDOCLY_ENV variable.
+When hosting your project at Redocly, we will automatically set the proper REDOCLY_ENV variable.

 • for production builds, the REDOCLY_ENV variable will be set to "production".